-The Commonwealth retains ample ability to cut spending; statute allows for swift response in the event of forecast revenue underperformance, including the governor's statutory powers to unilaterally cut allotments under Section 9C of Commonwealth General Law, Chapter 29.
+The Commonwealth retains ample ability to cut spending; statute allows for swift response in the event of forecast revenue underperformance, including the governor's statutory powers to unilaterally cut allotments under Section 9C of Massachusetts General Law, Chapter 29.
 Carrying costs for long-term liabilities, including debt service, actuarial determined pension contributions, and OPEB pay-go appropriations, are elevated but manageable, at 15.1% of governmental expenditures in fiscal 2017.
+Fitch believes significant federal action to revise Medicaid's programmatic and financial structure, which had appeared to be possible in recent years, appears less likely in the near term given divided control in the U.S. Congress.